MicrosoftDocs/biztalk-docs/his/core/data-access-tool2.md

 ---
-description: "Learn more about: Data Access Tool"
+description: "Learn more about the Data Access Tool and how to test connections to remote IBM DB2 relational database servers and IBM host file systems."
 title: "Data Access Tool2 | Microsoft Docs" ms.custom: ""
 ms.date: "11/30/2017"